 Studying the itinerary lets you see which speakers will present and decide which sessions you want to attend.
 This can help you tailor your conference experience to your interests and ensure you get the most value out of the conference.

 You can also see where and when each session or event will be held, which can help you plan your travel and logistics.
-Reviewing the conference schedule before attending can help you maximise your conference experience and ensure you get the most value out of your time and resources.
+Reviewing the conference schedule before attending can help you maximize your conference experience and ensure you get the most value out of your time and resources.

 • Pack your bag: Make sure you have all the necessary items packed, such as your conference badge, business cards, laptop, phone charger, and any other materials you might need.